REAP Women's Business Center

 Some government contract bid opportunities are exclusively for small businesses.
 Veterans and women-owned businesses get priority.
 Visit the System for Award Management (SAM) database to learn more.
 SAM is also a marketing tool, allowing contractors to search your business.

-See our Training Events Calendar for more information on events sponsored by REAP and other partners and organizations.
+See our Training Events Calendar for more events.

 SBA Activities & Trainings